slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 ```

 <span class="description">
-An object describing a typeahead result
+An object describing a typeahead result.

 </span>